 Applications are strictly limited to the cover page information and a total of 5 additional pages, plus CVs/Biosketches.
 The full application packet includes the following items:

-- Cover Page including the project title; Principal Investigator’s (PI) name and contact information; any co-investigators’ names and contact information, and the administering unit and financial management contact for this project, if awarded.
+- Cover Page including the project title; Principal Investigator's (Pl) name and contact information; any co investigators' names and contact information, and the administering unit and financial management contact for this project, if awarded.
 In addition, this section should list targeted external funding opportunities and submission deadlines.
-Information in this section will be entered directly into the “UCI Review” online submission system.
-The remaining items will be uploaded into a single PDF document:

 - Research and Collaboration Plan not to exceed 3 pages (References do not count toward this page count and can be included on additional pages).